 Through almost three decades, the attorneys and staff of Mullen, Winthers & Cerny, P.C., flourished under the exceptional leadership of its founding partners, protecting the interests of thousands of individuals in the Chicagoland area.
 On January 9, 2015, founding partner Terry Mullen lost a hard fought battle with cancer, but he is paid a daily tribute through the continuing commitment of all the attorneys at Mullen, Winthers & Cerny, P.C. to the energizing attitude and positive values he instilled in the law office.

 Today, founding partner David J. Winthers, along with Axel R. Cerny and Thomas J. Mullen (who is of counsel to the firm), continue to provide the office’s clients the highest quality of legal services; concentrating in the areas of family law, residential and commercial real estate, small business and general corporate law, criminal defense, wills, trusts and probate as well as civil and general contract litigation.
 Mullen, Winthers & Cerny, P.C., primarily services clients in the counties of: DuPage, Kane, Cook and Will, but our DuPage County divorce attorneys are happy to see if there is any way we can meet your needs, regardless of your geographic location.
-Set up a free in-person consultation today to see how Mullen, Winthers & Cerny, P.C., can help you!
+Set up a in-person consultation today to see how Mullen, Winthers & Cerny, P.C., can help you!

 DuPage County Divorce Lawyer | Naperville, Illinois Real Estate Attorney | Mullen, Winthers & Cerny, P.C.